Oskar Pietuszewski: Jagiellonia Białystok

 At the age of sixteen, Pietuszewski made his debut for Jagiellonia Białystok in the UEFA Europa League play-off round, a 3–0 away loss to AFC Ajax on 29 August 2024.
 On 1 December 2024, Pietuszewski made his Ekstraklasa debut in a 1–1 draw against Pogoń Szczecin, he substituted Darko Churlinov in the 80th minute.

 Six months later, on 4 May 2025, he scored his premiere goal for Jagiellonia during a 1–1 draw against Górnik Zabrze.
+This goal made him the second-youngest goalscorer in Jagiellonia's history, and the seventh-youngest goalscorer ever in the Ekstraklasa.

+Porto

+On 7 January 2026, Pietuszewski signed a three-year contract with Primeira Liga club Porto, where he joined fellow countrymen Jan Bednarek and Jakub Kiwior.
+The Portuguese side paid a reported €8 million fee, which could rise to €10 million with add-ons, and his release clause was set at €60 million.
+He made his debut on 18 January, coming on as a substitute and winning a penalty in a 1–0 league victory away at Vitória Guimarães.

+On 27 February, Pietuszewski scored his first goal for the club in the 13th second of a 3–1 home win over Arouca.
+By doing so, he became the youngest ever foreigner to score for Porto, scored the fastest ever goal in Estádio do Dragão's history, and equalled Ljubinko Drulović's record for the fastest goal scored for Porto.
+In the 2025–26 season, Porto finished first in the Primeira Liga, ended their Taça de Portugal run in the semi-finals and were knocked out of the UEFA Europa League quarter-finals, with Pietuszewski not registered for the latter competition.
+On 27 May 2026, he signed a new five-year deal with Porto.

 International career

+Poland U15 and U17

 In August 2022, Pietuszewski was called-up to the Poland national under-15 team.
-He is also a player of under-17 football team, where he made his debut in a 7–2 victory over Wales on 20 August 2023.
+He also featured for the Poland under-17s, where he made his debut in a 7–2 victory over Wales on 20 August 2023.
 He scored his first goal for Poland U17 team on 3 October, in the 27th minute of a 2–1 victory over Sweden.
 Overall, he played 15 matches for the team, scoring four goals.

+Poland U21

 Pietuszewski made his Poland U21 debut on 5 September 2025 as a 63rd-minute substitute, and scored the final goal of a 3–0 win over North Macedonia.
+At the age of 17 years, three months and 16 days, he became the youngest scorer in Poland U21's history.

+Poland

+He was first called-up to the Poland national team in March 2026 for the 2026 FIFA World Cup qualification play-offs.
+He made a debut on 26 March 2026 in a 2–1 semifinal win against Albania, coming on for the second half of the match.